rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/m1-asahi-linux.md

 :::

 :::caution
 You must reload environment files after updating them.
-Same goes for cardano-node, changes to the topology or config files require a cardano-service restart.
+The same goes for cardano-node, changes to the topology or config files require a cardano-service restart.
 :::

 ```bash title=">_ Terminal"